cloudgerman/cloudgerman.com/docs/blog/posts/2024-10-08-Internal-Controls-as-Code-with-Catala.md

   created: 2024-10-08
 links:
     - Catala lang: https://catala-lang.org/
+categories:
+    - Internal Controls
+    - Programming language
+    - ICaC

 draft: true
 ---
-# Policy Controls as Code with Catala
+# Internal Controls as Code with Catala

 The introduction of Infrastructure as Code (IaC) meant a radical change on how we understood infrastructure, driving tremendous transformations in technology and breaking what we thought were foundamental silos in our organization